offby1/django-simple-deploy/docs/testing/integration_tests.md

 The challenge of writing integration tests is that `deploy` is a standalone management command.
 The project has no settings of its own.
 There are no apps, no *manage.py* file, or anything like that.

-My current approach to integration testing is to copy the example project to a temp dir, and then run `manage.py deploy` against that temp project.
-Including the `--integration-testing` flag when running `simple_deploy` prevents any network calls from being made.
+The current approach to integration testing is to copy the example project to a temp dir, and then run `manage.py deploy` against that temp project.
+Including the `--integration-testing` flag when running the `deploy` command prevents any network calls from being made.

 It's also a challenge that the `deploy` command needs to be called repeatedly against the same temp project.
 The test suite issues Git commands to manage the state of the temp project during the test run.